All the hens can pay individually

 I Love Vintage - If you love chic, vintage European style then head to I Love Vintage.
 This is quite possibly the coolest shop in Amsterdam.
 A city with a lot of great shops.

 This is most definitely a city with a sense of humour, if you're after laughs then not only does Amsterdam not take itself too seriously, it wants the world to laugh along too.
-You can dive right into the fun with a Striptease Workshop, Bubbly Bike Tour (yes, a bike and plenty of bottles of fizz), Go Karting, Red Light Tour, Canal Boat Tour, or visit one of the many museums.
-Read more...
+You can dive right into the fun with a Striptease Workshop, Bubbly Bike Tour (yes, a bike and plenty of bottles of fizz), Go Karting, Canal Boat Tour, or visit one of the many museums.
+There are plenty of unsual Amsterdam activities to choose from.

-There's no two ways about, Amsterdam is one of the most fun-loving cities on the planet!!!
-Known for its naughty nature and love of wacky-bacci, many overlook the massive dance scene (its home to Europe's largest dance music festival).
-From Drag Queen Dinners to Guest List Night Club Entry, pre-paid Dinner Reservations, or a Guided Bar Crawl, you're in for one suitably wild weekend.
-See more Amsterdam options...
+There are no two ways about, Amsterdam is one of the most fun-loving cities on the planet!!!
+There's so many reasons 1000s of hens and stags (Don't forget to refer the guys to StagWeb!
+Our brother company.) flock here annually.
+Known for its naughty nature and love of wacky-bacci, many overlook the massive dance scene (it's home to Europe's largest dance music festival).
+From Drag Queen Dinners to Guest List Night Club Entry or a Guided Bar Crawl, you're in for one suitably wild weekend.

 41 Reasons Why Amsterdam Is Fabulous!